+Constraints of the spatial object type MarineCirculationZone

+Spatial object types of type MarineCirculationZone shall have only one value for the extent attribute.

 15.1.4.
 Intertidal Area (InterTidalArea)

 The part of the marine environment that is exposed (not covered in water) during a normal tidal cycle; defined as the difference between any high and any low water level.